Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 Boat sales tax

 General information only.
 Engage your licensed insurance advisor, marine engineer, and attorney for property-specific guidance.
-Nothing in this guide constitutes insurance, legal, or financial advice.

 The 2026 Checklists